 - Capacity expansion: expands storage space and scales servers.

 - Usage: provides query and analysis features, which are described in the Features section of this topic.

-- Export: exports data to other systems for further processing, such as stream computing in StreamCompute and backup in Object Storage Service (OSS).
+- Export: exports data to other systems for further processing, such as for stream computing and for data backup in Object Storage Service (OSS).